peterukk/ecrad-opt/README.md

 The implementation, development and testing of RRTMGP-NN is described in [a GMD paper](https://doi.org/10.5194/egusphere-2022-1047).

+If you just want the refactored code use the clean_no_opt_testing branch - that branch is more actively maintained!
+This branch with testable optimizations is by design not kept up to date with the official ecRad repo, which as of Jan 2024 has incorporated many of the optimizations described in the paper (but not all, for instance the cloudy layer batching to further improve vectorization).

 ----------------------------------------------------------------------

 For more complete information about compilation and usage of ecRad,